-RS MITIGATION MEASURES that meet the criteria below must use n measures to mitigate compatibility List of potential measures to mitigate issues of compatibility.
+TF RIGGERS MITIGATION MEASURES mi ojects that meet the criteria below must use tigation measures to mitigate compatibility ues.
+List of potential measures to mitigate issues of compatibility.
 The list is not exhaustive.
-Developers are encouraged to propose their own solutions. dential lot sizes in UL that are less than of directly adjacent residential lots. dential lot sizes in RM that are less than of directly adjacent residential lots. mack is significantly deeper or more ow than predominant pattern of cent development. ding's orientation to the street differs predominant character of adjacent elopment. dings within 40ft of a single-family lential structure that exceed a 3:1 ratio ight from the top of the highest building e base of the residential structure. ding size or street frontage dramatically rs from that of adjacent uses. coverage (including buildings and id areas) dramatically exceeds that of cent uses.
+Developers are encouraged to propose their own solutions.
+1. Residential lot sizes in UL that are less than 60% of directly adjacent residential lots.
 Provide gradual transition between smaller and larger residential lots through the arrangement and scale of lots and/ or by providing appropriately scaled buffers.
-Minimize the mass of buildings that directly face smaller, pre-existing buildings by: 1) reducing the visual impact with larger setbacks than those prevailing on the street; 2) incorporating design and elevation features that complement adjacent lower-density development; 3) stepping buildings down to a scale (building bulk, footprint size, and height) complementing adjacent development; and/or 4) breaking up massing of buildings.
+2. • Minimize the mass of buildings that directly face smaller, pre-existing buildings by: 1) reducing the visual impact with larger setbacks than those prevailing on the street; 2) incorporating design and elevation features that complement adjacent lower-density development; 3) stepping buildings down to a scale (building bulk, footprint size, and height) 3.
+Setback is significantly deeper or more complementing adjacent development; and/or 4) breaking up massing of buildings.
+4 shallow than predominant pattern of adjacent development.
 Design structures in a manner that provides a visual or height transition and complements the scale and form of adjacent development.
 This can be done through reducing building height, providing step-backs, varying massing, increasing set-backs, and other techniques.
+4. Building's orientation to the street differs from predominant character of adjacent development.
 Alternating/undulating facades, especially for buildings longer than a standard block.
 Adjust yards, landscaping, and building setbacks to reflect patterns in adjacent, lower-intensity residential areas.
+5. Buildings within 40ft of a single-family residential structure that exceed a 3:1 ratio in height from the top of the highest building to the base of the residential structure.
 Use drainageways and swales, mature trees, wetlands, prairies, and grassland areas to improve compatibility in building scale.
-Locate, design, and manage stormwater management features (including retention and detention basins, swales, surface drainageways, constructed wetlands, and greenways) to provide visual amenities or entryways, or to provide opportunities for passive recreation.
-Provide most parking in the interior of multifamily residential projects rather than between buildings and the street, using residential buildings to define the street edge.
+Locate, design, and manage stormwater management features (including retention and detention basins, swales, surface drainageways, constructed wetlands, and greenways) to provide visual amenities or entryways, or to provide 6.
+Building size or street frontage dramatically differs from that of adjacent uses.
+Lot coverage (including buildings and paved areas) dramatically exceeds that of adjacent uses. opportunities for passive recreation.
+7. Provide most parking in the interior of multifamily residential projects rather than between buildings and the street, using residential buildings to define the street edge.
 Use landscape, pedestrian ways, bioswales, and parking design to divide large parking lots into smaller blocks.
 Use landscaped buffers and screening to reduce the visual impact of parking facilities on adjacent residential areas.
 Place parking lots between taller commercial buildings and single family homes.